Alethio/ethereum-lite-explorer/README.md

 ```
 $ cp .env.example .env.local
 ```
-and then adjust the `.env.local` to your needs.
+Adjust `.env.local` to your needs.
+You can remove the variables you do not wish to change from default.

 | ENV var | Description |
 | --- | --- |